 to inspect individual tasks.

-As powerful as Python asyncio is, it’s not a silver bullet for every problem.
+While this tutorial shows as powerful as python asyncio is, it’s not a silver bullet for every problem.
 Here are some limitations and things to keep in mind:

 - CPU-bound Tasks: AsyncIO is great for I/O-bound tasks, but if you have heavy CPU-bound tasks, you might need to combine them with multiprocessing or threading.